 The Texas Legislature convenes in regular session every two years on odd years.
 Thereafter, the Governor may call one or more additional special sessions which may last no more than 30 days and for which the Governor sets the agenda.
+The Governor called a special session which began on July 8, 2021.
 In future sessions the Texas Legislature may consider bills that could have a direct impact on the District.
 The District can make no representations or predictions concerning the substance or the effect of any legislation that may be passed in the future or how such legislation could affect the District.